dmurfet/dmurfet.github.io/index.markdown

 * **Program synthesis in linear logic**: (led by Daniel Murfet) building on a series of [recent](https://arxiv.org/abs/1805.10770) [papers](https://arxiv.org/abs/1805.11813) we are using differential linear logic to lay the foundations a theory of gradient-based [program synthesis](https://gist.github.com/dmurfet/688af9d4413cbb9a13ca5d50b28ddcbc), also in the context of singular learning theory.
 This project would involve learning background logic, as well as implementations of logical ideas in Tensorflow or PyTorch.

 The required background for these projects varies widely.
-For example, in the more engineering-led projects you should already be a highly competent programmer and some kind of coding test may be part of the application process.
+In the more engineering-led projects you should already be a highly competent programmer and some kind of coding test may be part of the application process.
 For the more theory-led projects we are looking for students with a strong pure math background and basic programming skills (and the willingness to quickly develop those skills).

 ## Events